 The slope image has been calculated and added to the map.
-However, as usual it is just a gray rectangle.
-To properly see what's going on, change the symbology as follows.
+As usual, it is rendered in grayscale.
+Change the symbology to a more colorful one:

-- Open the layer Properties dialog (as usual, via the right-click menu of the layer). - Click on the Style tab. - Where it says Grayscale (in the Color map dropdown menu), change it to Pseudocolor. - Ensure that the Use standard deviation radio button is selected.
+- 1. Open the layer Properties dialog (as usual, via the right-click menu of the layer) - 2.
+Click on the Symbology tab - 3.
+Where it says Singleband gray (in the Render type dropdown menu), change it to Singleband pseudocolor